constellation-load-testing/constellation-local/README.md

 ## CLI

 > Developer Notes: As this is not YET an npm package, replace `constellation` with `node ./src/index.js` 🙏🙏
+> For all commands add a `--log` flag if you want to see the raw logs

 ### For the lazy